-Let’s take a closer look at some of the most interesting facts about Villa Capra, also known as “Villa La Rotonda,” a magnificent structure that formed the inspiration of hundreds of other landmark buildings all around the world.
+Let’s take a closer look at some of the most interesting facts about Villa Capra, also known as “Villa La Rotonda,” a magnificent Palladian building that formed the inspiration for hundreds of other landmark buildings all around the world.

 1. It’s located just south of a city in northeastern Italy

-The official name of the villa is Villa Almerico Capra Valmarana but it gives by several other names as well, including “La Rotonda”, “Villa Rotonda”, and “Villa Almerico Capra.”
+The official name of the villa is Villa Almerico Capra Valmarana but it has several other names as well, including “La Rotonda”, “Villa Rotonda”, and “Villa Almerico Capra.”

 The villa was constructed on top of a little hill and majestically overlooks the city of Vicenza from the south.

 2. It was built in the 16th century as the country house of a retired priest

 The building was originally commissioned by Paolo Almerico, a priest at the Vatican who had retired that year.
 Upon his return to his hometown of Vicenza, he commissioned a magnificent country house to spend the final days of his life.

 He was the legal secretary of both Pope Pius IV and Pope Pius V and managed to amass enough wealth to commission one of the greatest structures ever built in the region.